pgorman/dangerjaunt/minirules.md

 ### Green Slime ###

-Any metal or organic object touching it turns to green slime (save allowed), though Cure Disease halts the transformation.
+Any metal or organic matter touching it turns to slime (save allowed), though Cure Disease halts the transformation.
 Fire or cold kills green slime.

 ### Griffon ###